 Serenity, Song & Simcha.
-The Shabbat & Holiday service style at Temple Shalom reflects a fusion of Tradition, Creativity, Ruach (spirit) & Learning all within an informal, engaging and easy-going atmosphere.
+Our Shabbat & Holiday service style reflects a fusion of Tradition, Creativity, Ruach (spirit) & Learning all within an informal, engaging and easy-going atmosphere.
 As an egalitarian congregation, everyone is welcome to participate in all aspects of our services.

 Erev Shabbat / Friday Night